This common condition makes babies spit up often, and may cause a lot of discomfort.

 This may help make your breast milk easier to digest.

 Most importantly, parents should still continue to put the baby on his or her back while sleeping.
-Belly sleeping is a risk factor for SIDS.
+Belly sleeping is a risk factor for sudden infant death syndrome, SIDS.

 Good luck — and remember, white onesies never go out of style.